trustdan/IBKR-API-Go-Python/documentation/IBKR-TWS-API-documentation.md

 **requestId:** Request identifier used to track data.

 **groups:** String.
-Returns a list of integers representing visible Group ID  separated by the “|” character, and sorted by most used group first.
+Returns a list of integers representing visible Group ID  separated by the Ã¢â‚¬Å“|Ã¢â‚¬Â character, and sorted by most used group first.
  )

 A one-time response to querying the display groups.